 What You Can Expect

-- Testing done in the clinic may include iridology, blood pressure, blood glucose and tongue and nail analyses
+− Testing done in the clinic may include iridology, blood pressure, blood glucose, tongue and nail analyses

-- Testing done off-site may include blood tests such as hormone profiling, fasting insulin, full blood count, inflammatory and allergy markers
+− Tests done offsite may include hormone profiling, fasting insulin, glucose tolerance testing, full blood count, inflammatory and allergy markers